mchancan/citylearn/README.md

 ## About

 CityLearn is an interactive open framework for training and testing navigation algorithms over real-world environments including extreme visual appearance changes such as day to night or summer to winter transitions.
-We leverage publicly available datasets, often used in visual place recogntion and autonomous vehicles research, consisting of multiple traversals of across different seasons, time of day or weather conditions.
-It is designed to test generalization capabilities of navigation algorithms including reinforcement learning agents.
+We leverage publicly available datasets, often used in visual place recognition and autonomous vehicles research, consisting of multiple traversals of across different seasons, time of day or weather conditions.
+It is designed to test the generalization capabilities of navigation algorithms including reinforcement learning agents.

 ## Abstract